autocar-logo

 You’ve signed with ART Grand Prix, which played a key role in the racing careers of drivers like Charles Leclerc and Lewis Hamilton.
 What does this move mean for your F1 aspirations?

 I think F2 is difficult.
 There are a lot of things that need to go right, which are out of your control.
 I think when I got into the F1 car (at the first Alpine test), it was really good.
 It went really well, and we surprised a lot of people on the team.
 I think the chance will come, and the place to do it is ART.
-They've won these championships before with many great drivers, and they know what it takes.
-They've had a few tough years, but I know they have what it takes to come back.
+They’ve won these championships before with many great drivers, and they know what it takes.
+They’ve had a few tough years, but I know they have what it takes to come back.
 I just want to show my real potential and show what I can do.
-I know I've been saying that, but it's just how it is in F2, you don't know whether you'll be P2 or P20.
+I know I’ve been saying that, but it’s just how it is in F2 – you don’t know whether you’ll be P2 or P20.

 Kush Maini: I just want to show my real potential

-Honestly, I had a lot of self-doubt this year after F2, but as soon as I jumped into the F1 car and then the F2 post-season test, that confidence came back because I was super fast straight away.
+Honestly, I had a lot of self-doubt this year after F2, but as soon as I jumped into the F1 car and then the F2 post-season test, that confidence came back because I was super-fast straight away.
 It just shows that sometimes things are out of your control.
-The best I can do is work as hard as I can and be at my best next year, as it's definitely my last shot.
-I'm surprised Alpine has given me so many chances, but again, the tests in the F1 car have been very good, so they want to keep me around.
-The F1 door is definitely still open, and I'm going to try and break through that.
+The best I can do is work as hard as I can and be at my best next year, as it’s definitely my last shot.
+I’m surprised Alpine has given me so many chances, but again, the tests in the F1 car have been very good, so they want to keep me around.
+The F1 door is definitely still open, and I’m going to try to break through that.

-How has former F1 champion Mika Häkkinen's guidance shaped your driving?
+How has former F1 champion Mika Hakkinen’s guidance shaped your driving?

 Massive.
-It's been a tough year, and the other day, he sent me a message before one of my races telling me that change is nothing and that we know what you can do—because he's been through it.
-He's had his tough years, and he knows what racing is like.
-Talent doesn't just go away.
-It just needs the right environment to shine.
-And that's what you need to find in Formula 2.
+It’s been a tough year, and the other day, he sent me a message before one of my races, telling me that change is nothing and that we know what you can do – because he’s been through it.
+He’s had his tough years, and he knows what racing is like.
+Talent doesn’t just go away; it just needs the right environment to shine.
+And that’s what you need to find in Formula 2.

 You’re not only a full-time F2 driver for ART Grand Prix, but you’ve also been handling duties for Mahindra Racing as a reserve driver and a test driver as well.
 How will you juggle and manage both these responsibilities?